The low-rank hypothesis of complex systems: SVD in the study of complex systems

-There are also counter-examples of the low-rank hypothesis for networks.
-The most obvious example is perhaps the Watts-Strogatz model, which had a considerable impact in the field. \begin{example} The \textit{Watts-Strogatz model}~\cite{Watts1998} is described by the random matrix
+There are also counter-examples of network model with high effective ranks.
+The most obvious examples are perhaps the Watts-Strogatz model, which had a considerable impact in the network science, and some non-random graphs. \begin{example} The \textit{Watts-Strogatz model}~\cite{Watts1998} is described by the random matrix